dennisdoomen/blog/_posts/2022/2022-02-27-mapping-members.md

 ---

-title: "Comparing objects with disparate properties"
+title: "Comparing objects with disparate members in Fluent Assertions"
-excerpt: "Some examples on how to use the new WithMapping API in FluentAssertions"
+excerpt: "Some examples on how to use the new WithMapping API to compare objects with differently named properties or fields"

 tags:
 - fluent-assertions